d6lts/htmLawed/readme.txt

 3. Deleting a content-type will delete the associated htmLawed settings.

 4. Deleting an input format will NOT automatically delete the associated htmLawed settings.
-You'll have to run cron to delete the not-needed htmLawed settings: 'Administer' > 'Reports' > 'Status report' > 'run cron manually'.
+You'll have to run cron to delete the not-needed htmLawed settings: 'Administer' > 'Logs' > 'Status report' > 'run cron manually'.

 5. Disabling htmLawed for an input format will not delete the associated settings.